distributed-technologies/mukube-configurator/docs/config.md

 Configuration for what is needed to set up a HA that is part of a highly available control plane.
-Placed in the `config-cluster` file in the root of the project.
+Placed in the `config` file in the root of the project.
 ```
 NODE_CONTROL_PLANE_VIP=
 NODE_CONTROL_PLANE_PORT=